-I spoke what I knew, answering the questions that Dylan-sama threw at me that was somewhat relatable.
-It was odd, how was it possible that Dylan-sama knew so much about my world when i barely knew anything about this world.
+I spoke what I knew, answering the questions that Dylan-sama threw at me that were somewhat relatable.
+It was odd, how Dylan-sama knew so much about my world when I barely knew anything about this world.

-The kind of world the heroes came from-- perplexing.
+The kind of world the heroes came from— or somewhere similar— perplexing.

 "Father, the doctor is here, she's calling us," Noel interjected, bringing Dylan-sama out of our conversation.

-"So this is your summon?" the 'doctor' said with a stunned look, glancing back and forth at me and the file she held in her hand.
+"So this is your summon?" the 'doctor' said with a stunned expression, confirming whatever was on the file to my face.

 "Hahahaha, what an exotic TALENT.
-Now, LIliath, I'm Trisha, and I'll be the doctor assisting you with your medical check up today.
-So if you have any questions feel free to ask."
+Now then, Liliath, I'm Trisha, and I'm the doctor assigned with guiding you through your medical check-up today.
+If you have any questions, feel free to ask, okay?"

 I nodded at her kind words.

 The first one was called a blood test?
-It involves the intrusion of a weird needle device into the skin, like a leech, it would take up the blood from my body.
+It involves the intrusion of a weird needle into the skin, like a leech, it would sap up the blood from my body.
 I suppose this was what Novelle-sama warned me about?

 "Trisha-sama, do these so-called 'needles' possess a side effect?"

-"Not particularly," such was the truth.
-If this process merely involved taking a little bit of blood then i suppose there was nothing to be afraid of?
+"Un," I nodded. such was the truth.
+If this process merely involved taking a little bit of blood then I suppose there was nothing to fret.
 Why was Novelle-sama so wary over it?
 I should have asked Noel about this earlier.

 "Put your arms here and relax," Trisha brought my outstretched arm to sit on the arm of the chair.
-There, after wrapping upper arm with a belt, she applied an ointment that made my skin feel a cool sensation.
-"If you're scared you can look away.
+There, after wrapping my upper arm with a belt, she applied an ointment that made my skin feel cold.
+"If you're scared you can look away."

-With half-closed eyes, I watched as the needle was inserted into my arm, blood being drawn up into the fat tube-- there wasn't any particular feeling that could explain why Novelle-sama thought of it as a threat.
+With half-closed eyes, I watched as the needle was inserted into my arm, blood being drawn up into the tube— there wasn't any particular significance that could explain why Novelle-sama thought of it as a threat.

 "Press onto this," she told me.

-"It's alright Trisha, the bandage is unnecessary as the wound should be closed already."
+"It's alright Trisha-sama, the bandage is unnecessary as the wound should be closed already."

 I took away the white bandage piece and showed her the part that had been healed.
-As a demon lord, I would be fine even if I were to be inflicted a fatal wound, it would recover in a blink of an eye so long as the philosopher stone remains intact.
+As a demon lord, I would be fine even if I were to be inflicted with a fatal wound, it would recover in a blink of an eye so long as the philosopher stone remained intact within me.

 "So.. did you get scared?
 Did it hurt?"
 Dylan-sama showed a smirk as he spoke, legs crossed, sitting on the cushioned chair.
 I was rather irritated by his attitude so I think I would like to retort.

-"It's nothing compared to the time I had my heart ripped out," I smiled, Dylan-sama visibly trembled.
+"It's nothing compared to the time I had my heart ripped out," I smiled.